 Admission of undergraduates to Cambridge is entirely a matter for Colleges.
 The Law Faculty has no role in that regard.
 Accordingly, prospective applicants should normally address any enquiries to the Tutor for Admissions of one of the Colleges and not to the Law Faculty office.
-There are no Faculty or course requirements over and above the University's entry requirements.
+There are no Faculty or course requirements over and above the University's entry requirements (for more information refer to the Cambridge Admissions Office website).

 Prospective undergraduates should apply, in accordance with the procedure described in the University of Cambridge Undergraduate Prospectus, not later than 15 October (and preferably earlier) in the calendar year preceding the one in which they wish to come to Cambridge.